jamesmh/PersonalBlog/source/_drafts/DDD-Use-Case-Life-Insurance-Platform.md

 ## Sub-Domains

-Another interesting area (that you might not be aware of unless you're familiar with the industry) is that the medical questionnaire can be _very_ complex.
+Another interesting area (that you might not be aware of unless you're familiar with the industry) is that the medical questionnaire is _very_ complex.
 Depending on how you answer certain questions, many different things could happen.

 The code and business logic around this specific area is a hotspot.

 Because of the complexity contained within this area, I'd be interested in exploring this area as a sub-domain and treating it as a bounded context.

+> Sub-domains are not the same as bounded contexts.
+Sub-domains are still business related divisions, whereas bounded contexts are about what boundaries our software has.
+Many times, though, they do match - especially at the beginning of modelling, like we are doing.
+But, if the business structure changes then the sub-domains might change (with the business) while the bounded contexts are still baked into the software.

-Definitely, from the business' perspective, the `MedicalQuestionsProvided` is also a pivotal event.
+Definitely, from the business' perspective, the `MedicalQuestionsProvided` is a pivotal event.
 It's the main driver for whether a proposed insured is eligible for coverage or qualifies for additional "bonus" insurance add-on products.

 > In the existing system, this part of the system was the hardest to build and maintain!

-This is where the main concept of bounded contexts shines (I think) - you can draw a bubble around a specific area or problem space that's complex and keep that complexity isolated.
+This is where the main concept of bounded contexts shines - you can draw a bubble around a specific area or problem space that's complex and keep that complexity isolated.
 No one else needs to know _how_ it works.
 It just needs to know what happens at the end of the questionnaire.

+Keeping in mind though that we can't just create bounded contexts wherever we want.
+In this case, we've identified (what seems to be for the moment) a pivotal event.

+## Language

+Also, if we dig deeper with domain experts, we would find that the (ubiquitous) language used in context of the medical questions is very specific to the medical questionnaire.

+For example, in this context, when speaking about the applicant, it's in terms of their health, physical well-being, etc.

+This is the only place in the entire domain where this language is used about the applicant.

 ## Transitions Between Sub-Domains

-What you'll notice though, if we did that, is that the flow of data is from one context, into another, and then back out into the same one again.
+What you'll notice is that the flow of data is from one context, into another, and then back out into the same one again.

 ![events](/img/insurance/events3.png)

-Usually, in DDD examples, you see data flow from one context into another and the flow never returns to the original context again.
+Usually, in typical DDD examples, you see data flow from one context into another and the flow never returns to the original context again.

 My gut feeling is that these kinds of complex sub-domains that are smack in the middle of some over-arching business process or other parent domains are common in real-world domains.

-# Naïve API Calls Vs. Sagas
+## Naïve API Calls Vs. Sagas

 One of the major issues with the existing system was that it would issue an HTTP POST directly from the web application to the insurance provider's "special" API that would approve or decline an application.